pinkertoncs/cp2-workspace/semester-1/unit-03/02-searching-and-sorting/README.md

     - Iterate from first element to next-to-last element
         - if element is greater than subsequent element
             - swap them
-            - swt swap flag to true
+            - set swap flag to true

 | Advantage | Disadvantage |
 | :-----: | :-----: |